-Biology 222 (4) Anatomy and Physiology II 3 hrs.
-Lec.
-3 hrs.
-Lab.
+Biology 222 (4) Anatomy and Physiology II

 Prerequisite: Biology 221 or approval of instructor.
 Second course of a two-course sequence.
 Structure and function as related to the human digestive, nervous, respiratory, reproductive and endocrine systems.
 Emphasis placed on the inter-relationships of these systems.
 Laboratory fee required.